 Rye and North Hampton are small, affluent, seaside, summer retreat communities of about four and five thousand residents respectively, nestled midway between Maine and Massachusetts along New Hampshire’s picturesque 18-mile coastline.

-Above, picturesque Rye Harbor early on a summer morning, and from left to right, below, a summer view of the salt marsh near Odiorne Point in Rye, a long, North Hampton driveway on an autumn afternoon, and a view of the Rye salt marsh on a snowy morning in March.
+Above, picturesque Rye Harbor early on a summer morning, and from left to right, below, a summer view of the salt marsh near Odiorne Point in Rye, a view of Wallis Sands Beach, and a view of the Rye salt marsh on a snowy morning in March.

 Visit Rye, New Hampshire

 Rye is perhaps best known to visitors for its long, North Atlantic state park beaches, including Wallis Sands State Beach and Jenness State Beach, as well as for two additional oceanside State Parks, Odiorne State Park (and its Seacoast Science Center) and Rye Harbor State Park at Ragged Neck Point, offering panoramic views to the historic Isles of Shoals, and the home of the 1614 Monument commemorating Captain John Smith’s expedition there.
 Rye is also the home of Rye Harbor, a New Hampshire Port Authority-operated public harbor for recreational and commercial fishermen and boaters.